-- A private guided tour means you have ultimate control over your Louvre experience.
+A private guided tour means you have ultimate control over your Louvre experience.
 You decide what to see, where to pause, when to stop etc.

-Important: When you visit the Louvre Museum for your private tour, please bring along your Passport or ID card.
+Important: When you visit the Louvre Museum for your private tour, please bring your Passport or ID card.
 Since you will be walking a lot, it makes sense to wear comfortable shoes.
 Pets and large bags (items exceeding 55x35x20 cm) are not allowed inside the museum.

 Private guided tours to the Louvre Museum are usually priced for groups of six visitors.

 If you prefer to book a private guided tour, which includes both the Louvre entry tickets and the art guide’s two-hour time, you must shell out approximately €369 Euros for a group of six.